kurtosis-tech/kurtosis/docs/core-lib-documentation.md

 ### String template
 The template that needs to be rendered.
 We support Golang [templates](https://pkg.go.dev/text/template).
 The casing of the keys inside the template and data doesn't matter.
 ### Any templateData
 The data that needs to be rendered in the template.
 This will be converted into a JSON string before it gets sent over the wire.
 The elements inside the object should exactly match the keys in the template.

+Note, because of how we handle floating point numbers & large integers, if you pass a floating point number it will get printed in the decimal notation by default.
+If you want to use modifiers like `{{printf .%2f | .MyFloat}}`, you'll have to use the `Float64` method on the `json.Number` first, so above would look like `{{printf .2%f | .MyFloat.Float64}}`.

 ---